Do Truck Drivers Pay for Their Own Gas?

 Read More: 12 Owner-Operator Expenses for Truck Drivers

-Need Funding to Pay for Owner-Operator Expenses?
+Need Funding to Pay for Trucking Business Expenses?
 Try Freight Factoring

 The process is straightforward.
 Once you complete a load, instead of waiting for the customer to pay, you submit the invoice to the factoring company.
 They advance you a significant portion of the invoice’s value, often within 24 hours.
 The factoring company later collects the full amount directly from your customer and pays you the remaining balance, deducting a small fee for their service.